The Feedback Capacity of Noisy Output is the STate (NOST) Channels: Proofs

-Firstly, we prove Theorem \ref{theorem:convexity}, and subsequently Theorem \ref{theorem:convexity2} follows likewise. \begin{proof}[Proof of Theorem \ref{theorem:convexity}] In this proof we show that \eqref{eq:optProb1Obejective}-\eqref{eq:condStationary} is a concave optimization problem, i.e., the maximization domain is convex, Constraints \eqref{eq:condStationary} are linear and the objective \eqref{eq:optProb1Obejective} is concave.
-The maximization is over the probability simplex ${\cP_{\cY \times \cX}}$, which is convex, and Constraints \eqref{eq:condStationary} are linear in ${\cP_{\cY \times \cX}}$ because $Q(y|x,y')$ is determined by the averaged channel law in \eqref{eq:y-xy}.
-Finally, we show that the objective \eqref{eq:optProb1Obejective} is concave as follows.
+Firstly, we prove Theorem \ref{theorem:convexity}, and subsequently Theorem \ref{theorem:convexity2} follows likewise. \begin{proof}[Proof of Theorem \ref{theorem:convexity}] In this proof we show that \eqref{eq:optProb1Obejective}-\eqref{eq:condStationary} is a convex optimization problem, i.e., the maximization domain is convex, Constraints \eqref{eq:condStationary} are linear and the objective \eqref{eq:optProb1Obejective} is concave.
+The maximization is over the probability simplex ${\cP_{\cY \times \cX}}$, which is convex, and Constraints \eqref{eq:condStationary} are linear in ${\cP_{\cY \times \cX}}$ because $Q(y|x,y')$ is the averaged channel in \eqref{eq:y-xy}.
+Finally, we show that the objective function in \eqref{eq:optProb1Obejective} is concave as follows.
 The conditional mutual information characterizing the feedback capacity can be written as $I(X;Y|Y')=H(Y|Y')-H(Y|Y',X)$.
-The first conditional entropy can be expressed as $H(Y|Y')=\log |\cY|-D(P(y',y)||P(y')U(y))$ where $U(y)=\frac{1}{|\cY|}$ is the uniform distribution over $\cY$.
-The aforementioned relative entropy $D(\cdot)$ is convex in the pair $(P(y',y), P(y')U(y))$, which are linear in $P(y',x)$ due to
+The first conditional entropy can be expressed as $H(Y|Y')=\log |\cY|-D(P(y',y)||P(y')U(y))$, where $U(y)=\frac{1}{|\cY|}$ is the uniform distribution over $\cY$, because